audreyreal/discord-webhook-crash-reporter/README.md

 # crash-reporter
- sends a python traceback to a discord webhook
+ sends a python traceback.format_exc() to a discord webhook